keithbsmiley-other/emilysite/_posts/2021-11-1-Science-of-Meditation.md

 ---
 layout: post
-title: “The Science of Meditation: A Hypothesis on How and Why Meditating Can Help Depression and Anxiety (Part 1)”
+title: "The Science of Meditation: A Hypothesis on How and Why Meditating Can Help Depression and Anxiety (Part 1)"
 image: images/brain2.jpg
 date:   2021-11-1
 ---